open-sauced/intro/docs/CONTRIBUTING.md

 ## Working with the Content

+The contents of our courses are written in [Markdown](https://www.markdownguide.org/), a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.

-The contents of this course are written in [Markdown](https://www.markdownguide.org/).
-Please read the "[Using Markdown for This Project](#using-markdown-for-this-project)" section for details about how to use Markdown in this project.
+Please read the "[Using Markdown for This Project](#using-markdown-for-this-project)" section for details about how to use it in this project.

 ### Adding Definitions to the Glossary

-If you add definitions to the "[Glossary](./intro-to-oss/glossary.md)" chapter, ensure the definitions are added in **alphabetical order**.
+If you add definitions to the "Glossary" chapter in the [Intro to Open Source](./intro-to-oss/glossary.md) or [Becoming a Maintainer](./becoming-a-maintainer/glossary.md) course, ensure the definitions are added **alphabetically**.

 ### Adding a New Section to a Chapter